skytan31/s/README.md

 ✨  I’m interested in chinese culture , like yellow tea

-🌱 ✨  I’m currently running web3 fi , focus on trillion RWA asset via Bitcoin BRC management
+🌱 ✨  I’m currently running web3 gamefi , focus on trillion RWA asset via Bitcoin BRC management

  💞️ ✨ I’m looking to collaborate with guys from all over the world,